 Many aspects of her writing today can be found in the pieces of her life.

 Dana later became an elementary school teacher for children with emotional and behavioral difficulties.
 She has traveled to 33 states and lived in five of them.
-She’s been to many countries around the world: Mexico, Costa Rica, France, Belgium, Romania, Czechoslovakia, Hungary, and the former Soviet Union.
-Dana has also traveled through what is now Ukraine and Georgia.
+She’s been to many countries around the world: Mexico, Costa Rica, France, Belgium, Romania, Czechoslovakia, Hungary, Ukraine, Georgia, and the former Soviet Union.

 Growing up, Dana and her sister spent hours exploring the creek behind their house.
 (Hi-Lo Book: Raging Waters)